Accessing the ServiceNow Data in Snowflake¶

 The following sections explain how to grant the privileges to access this data and how to access the data from these tables and views.

-Granting Privileges for Accessing the ServiceNow Data in Snowflake¶
+Granting Privileges for Accessing the ServiceNow® Data in Snowflake¶

-USAGE privilege on the database and schema that contain the ServiceNow data in Snowflake, and
+USAGE privilege on the database and schema that contain the ServiceNow® data in Snowflake, and

-For example, if you configured the connector to store the ServiceNow data in the dest_db
+For example, if you configured the connector application called my_connector_servicenow

-schema, you can create a role named servicenow_data_reader_role
+schema, you can create a role named

-for accessing the data to that role.
+and grant the privileges for accessing the data to that role.

 The following example shows how to grant these privileges: